hzFishy/UnrealNotes/content/Unreal Engine/Sequencer/Core/Sequence and movie related types.md

 Sequencer is the editing tool for MovieScene assets.
 Is responsible for the creation of `SSequencer` (see `SequencerWidget`).
 It is marked as `final` so it cannot be subclassed.
+It is created in `FSequencerModule::CreateSequencer`, there is 2 delegates (`OnPreSequencerInit` and `OnSequencerCreated`) that allows you to inject stuff, check the Register functions for public access .
+Note: `InitSequencer` calls `BindCommands`.

 ### `FSequencerUtilities`
 N/A.